-A graduate of Converse College, Angela is the Evening and Weekend Library Assistant.
-She keeps the library going after hours and can be found at the circulation desk, ready to help.
+A graduate of Converse College, Angela is the Circulation Manager.
+She supervises the student assistants at the circulation desk and helps you with course reserves and interlibrary loan.
 Outside of work, Angela likes to paint and spend time with family.

 email@example.com | 864.597.4301

 When asked by students, Mr. Brown says that he has worked in Wofford's library for about as long as the "Dave Matthews Band" has been a household name.
-As a librarian, he enjoys wearing a variety of hats: assisting students, staff, and faculty with research questions; selecting information resources to add to the library's collection; and cataloging, which is his primary responsibility.
-By "cataloging" he means describing our library's information resources in its online catalog so that people can discover them to use.
+As a librarian, he enjoys wearing a variety of hats: assisting students, staff, and faculty with research questions; selecting information resources to add to the library's collection; and teaching.
 Each semester Mr. Brown audits a Wofford course and performs with the Wofford Singers.
 Outside of work, he writes essays, draws with ink, sails, canoes, fly-fishes, ties trout flies, rides other people’s horses, bird-watches, gardens, practices yoga, tap-dances, and plays the electric bass in his five-year-old niece's rock band, The Pinkos, which was named after her favorite color.

 firstname.lastname@example.org | 864.597.4311

 A graduate of the University of South Carolina, Tiara is the Circulation Assistant.
 She supervises the student assistants at the circulation desk and helps you with pascal and interlibrary loan items.
 Outside of work, Tiara likes to read and spend time with family.